Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 New Day New Chef Lite, a plant-based cooking show, focuses on something simple: how to cook food people can actually make.
 It earned Gold awards in Food & Beverage and Education & Discovery, reinforcing the growing interest in plant-based cooking that feels practical rather than aspirational.

-Then there is Green Goddesses Take New York, which operates on a completely different wavelength.
+Then there’s Green Goddesses Take New York, which operates on a completely different wavelength.

 It also works.
-The series picked up multiple honors, including a People’s Telly Silver, along with recognition in categories tied to reality programming and environmental themes.
+The series earned multiple honors, including a People’s Telly Silver Award, as well as recognition in categories related to reality programming and animal and environmental themes.

 Kale Krew turns plant-based living into travel content, earning awards across culture and social impact, while Truth Files with Jane Velez-Mitchell brings long-form discussion into the mix with a Bronze-winning podcast.